-Spice Option: Many recipes call for the addition of nutmeg or cinnamon to either the filling or the topping.
-Feel free to add a very small amount of spice to this recipe if your tradition or taste calls for it.
+Spice Option: Many recipes call for the addition of nutmeg, cinnamon, or cardamom (our favorite!) to either the filling or the topping.
+Feel free to add a very small amount of spice (1/4-1/2 tsp) to this recipe if your tradition or taste calls for it.

 The nutrition information provided below is for the recipe as written using strawberries, blueberries and raspberries.

 - Prep Time: 10 minutes